Digital on-screen graphics by country: Canada

 CTV places their opaque logo over Fox's on-screen graphic during American Idol.

 A simulation of how a Canadian TV network could place their logo if a US network's logo is already present.

-Logo bugs are used by Canadian broadcasters in a nearly identical fashion to U.S. broadcasters.
+Logo bugs are used by Canadian broadcasters in a nearly identical manner to U.S. broadcasters.
 However, a complication emerges when Canadian broadcasters simulcast U.S. programming (a frequent practice among broadcast television networks, intended to invoke the simultaneous substitution rules requiring TV providers to substitute the feeds of U.S. broadcast channels with those of local, Canadian broadcast channel, if they are airing identically scheduled programming).
 While pre-recorded programs (e.g. dramas, sitcoms) can be delivered to the broadcaster by their distributor and played out locally (without depending on taking a feed from a U.S. network), live programs may not always have a clean feed available that is free of the U.S. network's bugs and imaging, necessitating the use of a dirty feed from the network instead.

 In these scenarios, some channels—including, most frequently, CTV and CTV 2, as well as its Bell Media sister channels—covered the U.S. network's bug with their own, opaque logo.
 However, Bell has since ceased this practice, and the majority of broadcasters "co-brand" the dirty feed by placing their own bug in a different corner of the screen than the U.S. logo.

+BiteTV didn't use a screen bug before 2009, instead opting to use a multi-panel layout.

-Some channels in Canada (such as YTV or Teletoon) used to display a ten-second animation as the screen bug that would play every segment after 1 – 3 minutes.
+Some channels in Canada (such as YTV or the now-defunct Teletoon) used to display a ten-second animation as the screen bug that would play every segment after 1 – 3 minutes.
 This practice was mostly discontinued in 2012.
-Family Channel did this practice through 2017 however.
+However, the now-defunct Family Channel continued this until 2017.